Smolbrainer/Robinhood-Clone/README.md

 ## 🌟 **Project Overview**

-This is a **professional-grade recreation** of the Robinhood trading platform, enhanced with cutting-edge AI predictions and modern web technologies.
-Built as a **full-stack application** with React frontend and Python ML backend, it demonstrates advanced software engineering practices and financial technology implementation.
+**TradeSmart AI** is a professional-grade stock trading platform that combines modern web technologies with cutting-edge artificial intelligence.
+Built as a full-stack application with React frontend and Python ML backend, it demonstrates advanced software engineering practices and financial technology implementation with intelligent trading insights.

 ### **🎯 Key Highlights**
 - 🏦 **Real-time stock trading** simulation with portfolio management
 - 🤖 **AI-powered predictions** using Random Forest with 25+ technical indicators
-- 🎨 **Beautiful glassmorphism UI** matching Robinhood's design language
+- 🎨 **Beautiful glassmorphism UI** with modern design language
 - 📊 **Interactive charts** with zoom, pan, and prediction overlays
 - 🔥 **High-performance architecture** with caching and optimization
 - 📱 **Fully responsive** design for all devices